How to Connect Microsoft Teams Chats with Slack (2026)

 connect and sync channels slack teams

-Conclude is enhancing its Microsoft Teams user interface making it easier to manage Slack and Teams connections directly within the Teams UI.
+Conclude has also enhanced its Microsoft Teams user interface, making it easier to manage Slack and Teams connections directly within the Teams UI instead.
 Improvements include a more intuitive user experience for setting up and managing chat connections – without leaving the Teams environment.

-A Better Way to Connect Teams Chats and Slack
+A Better Way to Connect Teams Chats to Slack

 Conclude Connect solves one of the biggest gaps in cross-platform communication by allowing teams to connect Microsoft Teams chats directly with Slack.